shonicth/FFXIV-PopTracker/README.md

 Far future planned todo:

--Add every bait to every fishing hole and ensure the fish are in the same order as the fishing log in game
+-Add every bait to every fishing hole and ensure the fish are in the same order as the fishing log in game(Probably need to start this sooner rather than later at this point)

 -Add images to every location representing what they are